Executing a Playbook

 Graphical user interface, application Description automatically generated

-Playbooks with a Group, Indicator, Case, Intel Requirement, Track, or Victim Trigger
+Playbooks With a Group, Indicator, Case, Intel Requirement, Track, or Victim Trigger

 A picture containing graphical user interface Description automatically generated

-The Owners parameter determines the ThreatConnect owner(s) (i.e., Organization, Communities, and Sources) in which the Playbook can be executed.
+The Owners parameter determines the ThreatConnect owners in which the Playbook can be executed.
 You must select at least one owner when configuring the Trigger.

-See Table 1 for a list of accepted values for the Action Type parameter and the supported Trigger types for each value.
+See Table 1 for a list of values for the Action Type parameter and the supported Trigger types for each value.

-Accepted ValueSupported Trigger Type(s)
+ValueSupported Trigger Types

-New ResultsIntel Requirement; Track
+New ResultsIntel Requirement, Track

-Security Label AppliedGroup; Indicator; Victim
+Security Label AppliedGroup; Indicator, Victim

-Security Label RemovedGroup; Indicator; Victim
+Security Label RemovedGroup; Indicator, Victim

 Set ResolutionCase